F3real/F3real.github.io/content/IAThooking.md

 typedef IMAGE_IMPORT_DESCRIPTOR UNALIGNED *PIMAGE_IMPORT_DESCRIPTOR;
 ~~~

-IDT contains entries for all dlls loaded by executable and is used by loader to fill entries in IAT with real function addresses.
+IDT contains entries for all dlls loaded by executable and is used by the loader to fill entries in IAT with real function addresses.

-ILT (Import Lookup Table) contains list of function names imported from the specified DLL.
+ILT (Import Lookup Table) contains a list of function names imported from the specified DLL.
 Entries of ILT are IMAGE_THUNK_DATA32 structs.

 ~~~c
 typedef struct _IMAGE_THUNK_DATA32 {